Azure/azure-sdk-for-python/doc/index.rst

    -  Topics: create, list, and delete topics; create, list, and delete rules

+- Azure Active Directory Graph RBAC API

+   - Users
+   - Applications
+   - and more

--  Resource Management (Preview)
+-  Resource Management

+   -  Authorization: permissions, subscriptions, roles and more
+   -  CDN: profiles, endpoints creation and more
    -  Compute: create virtual machines and more
+   -  Apps:

+      - Logic Apps: Workflow and job management
+      - Web Apps: App Service Plan, web sites, certificate, domains and more

    -  Network: create virtual networks, network interfaces, public ips and more
+   -  Notification Hubs: Namespaces, hub creation/deletion and more
+   -  Redis: create cache and more
+   -  Resource:

-   -  Resource: create resource groups, register providers and more
+        - resources :  create resource groups, register providers and more
+        - features : manage features of provider and more
+        - authorization : manage resource group lock and more
+        - subscriptions : manage subscriptions and more

+   -  Scheduler: create job collections, create job and more
    -  Storage: create storage accounts, list keys, and more

 -  Service Management